How to Buy a Food TruckLast updated on 5/15/2019

 Customizing Your Food Truck

-When making a purchase this large, you should have a solid idea of what exactly you want your truck to include.
+When making a purchase this large, you should have a solid idea of the food truck equipment you'd like to install.
 The main factor that determines the layout of your truck is the cuisine you’re offering.
 While the most common items to be included in a food truck are flat grills, countertop fryers, food warmers, refrigerators, and freezers, each truck will differ.
 For example, a food truck specializing in pizza would need a pizza oven and possibly an extra generator or propane tank, whereas a coffee truck would benefit from having an extra supply of hot water.
 Be sure your layout provides enough space for other food truck supplies, too.

 Size is another factor to consider when purchasing a food truck.
 You need to make sure you choose a vehicle that’s large enough to accommodate your kitchen layout, ingredient storage needs, and staff members.
 Many companies can transform anything, from step van chassis and sprinter vans to passenger vans and RVs, into a fully functioning food truck.